Skip to main content

 • More Menu -> access settings, login information, and more

-The next section down is the Setlist section, where all added song tiles are shown.
+The next section below the transport controls is the Setlist section, where all added song tiles are shown.
 This is where song order, transitions, and song-specific settings are managed.

 The lower, dark section is where the Waveform of the currently selected song is shown.
 The playhead will move over the waveform while tracks are playing, showing real-time feedback of where in a song you are.
 Interact with the waveform to edit song section order, adjust start/end times, and more.

-The final section of Playback is the Tracks view, as well as the Pad Player interface when opened.
-Here is where you can edit the volumes of every track and bus in a selected song, interact with the Pad Player live interface, and more.
+The final section of Playback is the lower panel that can be toggled between a Tracks mixer view, a bus mixer view, and the Pad Player interface.
+Here is where you can edit the volumes of every track and bus in a selected song, interact with the Pad Player interface live, and more.

 A variety of tracks products are available for over 15,000 songs in the MultiTracks.com catalog.
 Purchased tracks can be downloaded in Playback for free.
 Visit MultiTracks.com/Tracks to learn about our tracks options and find the best solution for your needs.